 The firm is already planning for the construction of a commercial space at a location in Cashmere, Washington.

-When completed, that facility would be about 30,000, she said.
+When completed, that facility would be about 30,000 square feet, she said.
 “The commercial-scale facility is designed to produce about a ton a day … we’ve achieved a ton a month and the next phase of growth is to get closer to a ton a day capacity,” she added.

 The technology involved in the production process also has seen some changes and refinement during the growth process, she said.

-The company initial saw costs of producing a ton of insect meal of close to $14,000, she said.
-“We’re closer to $6,000 at the pilot and we’re expecting to significantly drive it down further at the pre-commercial [facility] and a lot more at the commercial as well,” she added.
+The company initially was looking at production costs for a ton of insect meal of close to US$14,000, she said.
+“We’re closer to US$6,000 at the pilot and we’re expecting to significantly drive it down further at the pre-commercial [facility] and a lot more at the commercial as well,” she added.

 Refining feed and technology